zama-ai/fhevm-backend/docs/getting_started/tkms/create.md

 To do so one can use the TKMS cli tool packaged in the following [docker image](https://github.com/zama-ai/kms-core/pkgs/container/kms-blockchain-simulator).

-The configuration file of the CLI will need to be modified or mounted with a volume to include:
+The configuration file of the CLI will need to be modified or mounted to a volume accessible within the Docker container.
+The accessible/modified file must include:

 ```{toml}
 s3_endpoint = ""